turbot/tailpipe-docs/docs/reference/config-files/partition.md

 #### file_layout

-The arguments to the `source` vary by type, many source types may include the `file_layout` argument.
+The arguments to the `source` vary by type, but many source types include the `file_layout` argument.
 The `file_layout` specifies a [Grok](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_grok_basics) pattern that defines the log file directory structure.
 The `file_layout` is usually optional; the plugin will provide a default that works for the most common case.

-The `file_layout` is not merely used to locate log files, but also to describe any fields that appear in the path that are meaningful to the collection process.
+The `file_layout` is not merely used to locate log files but also to describe any fields that appear in the path that are meaningful to the collection process.
 Log files are often stored in a predictable, meaningful path structure that can be used to identify the log file dates, accounts, etc.  Date and time fields are particularly important, as Tailpipe uses them to maintain collection state so that it can resume collection from its previous checkpoint.
 When setting `file_layout`, make sure you identify any date or time fields (`year`, `month`, `day`, `hour`, `minute`, `second`) that appear in the path, for example:

 ```hcl
 partition "aws_cloudtrail_log" "my_logs_custom_path" {